 If the spouse has the same amount of points as you or more points, then it will not affect the application and if you are approved, the spouse will be allowed to join you too.
 However, if the spouse has fewer points than you, then you and the spouse will be ranked together with 70% of the points coming from you and 30% from the spouse.
 So having a spouse in the application with fewer points than you will negatively affect your ranking in the applicant pool.

-Can I get a U.S Citizenship With a Merit-Based Visa?
+Can I get a U.S Citizenship Under the Merit Based Immigration?

-If during the time you were on a merit-based visa and received public benefits which your supporter did not reimburse the government for, then you will not be allowed to get a U.S citizenship.
+If during the time you were on a Merit Based visa and received public benefits that your supporter did not reimburse the government for, then you will not be allowed to get a U.S citizenship.
 Other than that, you must have a clean criminal record and valid documentation.

 When Will the Points-Based System be Implemented in the U.S?